lanceman2/Quickstream_dev/README.md

 - The standard C library is a thing we use.
 The GNU/Linux and BSD (OSX) operating systems are built on it.
 For the most part C++ has not replaced it, but has just wrapped it.
+- The linux kernel and the standard C library may be old but they are still king, and used by all programs whither people know it or not.
 - If you wish to make a tarball release use the GNU autotool building method and run *./configure* and *make dist*.
 - There will be no downloading of files in the build step.
 Downloading may happen in the bootstrap step.
 In building from a tarball release there will be no downloads or bootstrapping.
+Packages that do this make the job of distributing software very difficult, and suggest poor quality.
 - Files in the source are located in the same relative path of files that they are most directly related to in the installed paths.
 - All filter modules do not share the global variable space that came from